Nonsultant/specgurka/README.md

 Pulls data from Gherkin files and combine it with test results into a '.gurka'-file.

+The data i a combination of the .features files and the test result in trx-format.

+In order to generate the right test result run the tests using 'dotnet test --logger trx'

 ## VizGurka

 A webapplication to show the test result of the gherkin, the vizualtion is based on input from '.gurka'-files.